 PRESS RELEASE | FOR IMMEDIATE RELEASE

-September 2019, BOSTON - This issue of The Cerulli Edge—U.S. Monthly Product Trends Edition analyzes mutual fund and exchange-traded fund (ETF) product trends as of August 2019.
-This issue also includes special coverage on the keys to distribution success among high-net-worth-focused practices and the alternative product universe.
+September 2020, BOSTON—This issue of The Cerulli Edge—U.S. Monthly Product Trends analyzes mutual fund and exchange-traded fund (ETF) product trends as of August 2020, discusses the outlook on institutional fixed-income ETF adoption, and evaluates the role of fixed income in defined contribution (DC) plans.

 Highlights from this research:

 - Backed by strong equity markets during August, and to a lesser extent positive net flows, mutual fund and ETF assets both surged past December 2019 highs at the end of August.
 Mutual funds closed the month above $16.8 trillion, while ETFs surpassed the $4.8 trillion mark.
 Mutual funds added flows of only $6.5 billion during August and suffered outflows of $4.5 billion from April to August.
 Net flows into ETFs fell for the second straight month but still total a robust $34.7 billion.

 - ETF assets are expected to continue to grow aggressively and ETF issuers see adoption of fixed-income ETFs and increasing institutional penetration as keys to growth.
 Institutional bond investors (e.g., insurance general accounts) have been slow to adopt ETFs, but the proliferation of ETF offerings, changing regulatory treatment, availability of actively managed product, and proven liquidity are changing institutions’ views.
 As ETFs expand beyond passive implementations and into more esoteric sub-asset classes and styles, education from issuers will be key to adoption.